Data Exfiltration Meaning

 Accidental Insider Threats

 Besides users with malicious intentions, accidental insider threats are a primary cause of data exfiltration.
 Phishing emails and social engineering attacks remain a tried-and-true way for hackers to access company data.
-In addition, weak or reused passwords, or a lack of multifactor authentication, are common weaknesses hackers look for to infiltrate a user’s account.
+In addition, weak or reused passwords or a lack of multifactor authentication, are common weaknesses hackers seek to infiltrate a user’s account.
 In these scenarios, the best defense is often cybersecurity awareness.
 McAfee’s study also showed that insider threats frequently used email data exfiltration.

 Data Misuse